ubarsc/rios/README.md

+# RIOS - Raster I/O Simplification
+A set of Python modules which makes it easy to write raster processing code in Python.
+It is built on top of [GDAL](http://www.gdal.org).

+## Features
+- Handles the details of opening and closing files.
+- Checks alignment of projection and raster grid.
+- Steps through the raster in small blocks to reduce memory requirements.
+- *and more...*

-Raster I/O Simplification.
-A set of python modules which makes it easy to write raster processing code in Python.
-Built on top of GDAL, it handles the details of opening and closing files, checking alignment of projection and raster grid, stepping through the raster in small blocks, etc., allowing the programmer to concentrate on the processing involved.
-RIOS was written for our own use, and comes without any warranty, or assurance that it might even be useful, but if anyone else is silly enough to want it, they are welcome to it.
-It is licensed under GPL 3, as given in the file LICENSE.txt.
+This allows the programmer to concentrate on the processing involved.

+RIOS was written for our own use, and comes without any warranty or assurance that it might even be useful.
+But if anyone else is silly enough to want it, they are welcome to use it.

+## Download
-To download the code, click on the Downloads tab above, and select the latest tarball.
+- Click on the Downloads tab above
+- Select the latest tarball

+## Documentation
 Sphinx documentation is available at [www.rioshome.org](http://www.rioshome.org/)

+## License
+GPL 3, *see LICENSE.txt*